|City state, one of the Free Cities|

 The Lyseni fight often with Tyrosh and Myr over the Disputed Lands, though they will not risk the lives of their citizens in this, preferring to hire free companies instead.
 Lysene pirates often have nests in the Stepstones.

 Lys is deeply involved in the slave trade, with slaves outnumbering freeborn Lyseni three to one.
-Lys is most famous for their bed slaves, and Lyseni are known to be famously voracious in their search for comely young boys and fair maids with their pillow houses.
-Lys is also known for the breeding of slaves, mating beauty with beauty, hoping to produce the most lovely courtesans and bed slaves.
+Lys is most famous for their bed slaves, and Lyseni are known to be famously voracious in their search for comely young boys and fair maids for their pillow houses.
+Lys is also known for the breeding of slaves, mating beauty with beauty, hoping to produce the most lovely courtesans and bedslaves.

 Lys makes red and white wine, as well as fine tapestries.
 The alchemists of Lys are known to make poisons, including the strangler and the tears of Lys.
 Heady sweet perfumes also come from the city.
 The Lyseni also make fine long dirks.